Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 Ready to join us?

-The course includes 6 hours of high-value content you can download and keep for life—featuring 4 live webinars and several practical resources.
+The course includes 7 hours of high-value content you can download and keep for life.

 Why not give it a go?

-If you don’t find value in the course after attending the first webinar, you can request a refund before the second webinar (by June 11, 2025).
+If you don’t find the course valuable, you can request a refund within 7 days of registering.

 1 payment - $447